Proving Unsatisfiability with Hitting Formulas: Abstract

 \section{Abstract}

-Hitting formulas have been studied in many different contexts at least since \cite{Iwa89}.
 A hitting formula is a set of Boolean clauses such that any two of the clauses cannot be simultaneously falsified.
-Peitl and Szeider \cite{PS22} conjectured that the family of unsatisfiable hitting formulas should contain the hardest formulas for resolution.
-They have supported their conjecture with experimental findings.
-Using the fact that hitting formulas are easy to check for satisfiability we use them as a foundation of a static proof system {\hit}: a refutation of a CNF in {\hit} is an unsatisfiable hitting formula such that each of its clauses is a weakening of a clause of the refuted CNF.
+Hitting formulas have been studied in many different contexts at least since \cite{Iwa89} and, based on experimental evidence, Peitl and Szeider \cite{PS22} conjectured that unsatisfiable hitting formulas are among the hardest for resolution.
+Using the fact that hitting formulas are easy to check for satisfiability we make them the foundation of a new static proof system {\hit}: a refutation of a CNF in {\hit} is an unsatisfiable hitting formula such that each of its clauses is a weakening of a clause of the refuted CNF.
 Comparing this system to resolution and other proof systems is equivalent to studying the hardness of hitting formulas.

-Our first result is that {\hit} is quasi-polynomially simulated by tree-like resolution, which means that hitting formulas cannot be exponentially hard for resolution, so Peitl and Szeider's conjecture is partially refuted.
-We show that tree-like resolution and {\hit} are quasi-polynomially separated, but for resolution, this question remains open.
+Our first result is that {\hit} is quasi-polynomially simulated by tree-like resolution, which means that hitting formulas cannot be exponentially hard for resolution and partially refutes the conjecture of Peitl and Szeider.
+We show that tree-like resolution and {\hit} are quasi-polynomially separated, while for resolution, this question remains open.
 For a system that is only quasi-polynomially stronger than tree-like resolution, {\hit} is surprisingly difficult to \emph{polynomially} simulate in another proof system.
-Using the ideas of Raz--Spilka's PIT for noncommutative circuits \cite{RS05} we show that {\hit} is simulated by {\EF}, but we conjecture that much more efficient simulations exist.
-As a byproduct, we show that a number of static (semi)algebraic systems are verifiable in a deterministic polynomial time.
+Using the ideas of Raz--Shpilka's polynomial identity testing for noncommutative circuits \cite{RS05} we show that {\hit} is p-simulated by {\EF}, but we conjecture that much more efficient simulations exist.
+As a byproduct, we show that a number of static (semi)algebraic systems are verifiable in deterministic polynomial time.

-We consider multiple extensions of {\hit}.
-In particular, refutations in a proof system {\hitp} are conjunctions of clauses containing affine equations instead of just literals, and every assignment falsifies exactly one of the clauses.
-This system is related to {\resp} proof system for which no superpolynomial-size lower bounds are known: {\hitp} simulates the tree-like version of {\resp} and is at least quasi-polynomially stronger.
-We show that formulas expressing the non-existence of perfect matchings in the graphs $K_{n,n+2}$ are exponentially hard for {\hitp}.
+We consider multiple extensions of {\hit}, and in particular a proof system {\hitp} related to the {\resp} proof system for which no superpolynomial-size lower bounds are known. {\hitp} p-simulates the tree-like version of {\resp} and is at least quasi-polynomially stronger.
+We show that formulas expressing the non-existence of perfect matchings in the graphs $K_{n,n+2}$ are exponentially hard for {\hitp} via a reduction to the partition bound for communication complexity.